tung/DynaHack/faq/index.md

 ---
 ## Can DynaHack be played with graphical tiles?

-No.  For a flavor of NetHack with a similar interface as DynaHack, consider trying [NetHack 4](http://nethack4.org).
+No.  For a flavor of NetHack with a similar interface as DynaHack but with support for graphical tiles, consider trying [NetHack 4](http://nethack4.org).

 ## How do I make the font bigger?